CER-REC/conditions/src/components/ConditionExplorer/GuideDetail/README.md

 # GuideDetail

-Guide Detail is a text component that renders NEB descriptions that can be used in condition explorer for descriptions.
+Guide Detail is a text component that renders CER descriptions that can be used in condition explorer for descriptions.

 ## Requirements